 The Company has significant exposure to customer concentration.
-During each of the years ended December 31, 2019, 2018, and 2017, two, one, and three customers, respectively, accounted for more than 10% of sales individually and in aggregate accounted for 35%, 18%, and 61% of net sales, respectively.
-At December 31, 2019 and December 31, 2018, two and one customers, respectively, individually accounted for more than 10% of outstanding trade receivables, and in aggregate accounted for 61% and 43%, respectively, of outstanding trade receivables, net.
+During each of the years ended December 31, 2020, 2019, and 2018, two, two, and one customers, respectively, accounted for more than 10% of sales individually and in aggregate accounted for 42%, 35%, and 18% of net sales, respectively.

+At December 31, 2020, one Products segment customer individually accounted for more than 10% of outstanding trade receivables, and accounted for 52% of outstanding trade receivables, net.
+At December 31, 2019 two Products segment customers individually accounted for more than 10% of outstanding trade receivables, and accounted for 61% of outstanding trade receivables, net.
 All of our customer concentration exists in our Products segment.